Subscribe by email, free

 We collect email addresses for our newsletters using our own newsletter server.
 Our email list is not available to any third party.
 We will not use your email address for any purpose other than to send you the newsletter that you have subscribed to.

-When subscribing using the website, we require double opt-in, to ensure that the email address is yours.
-We also passively collect your country (from Amazon CloudFront’s data) but we do not collect your IP address.
+When subscribing using the website we require double opt-in, to ensure that the email address is yours.
+During the subscription process, we passively collect and store your country (from Amazon CloudFront’s data), and during the subscription process, we check other ephemeral information about your visit to ensure you’re a person and not a robot.
+(Email us to ask more if you’d like).

 For our email, we anonymously monitor open rates and clicks on stories for editorial feedback.
 We are unable to identify clicks or opens from individual users.